 First, after a particularly heavy snowstorm, you should clear your roof of snow as quickly as possible.
 Quick snow removal does not allow precipitation time to melt and refreeze on the roof, creating ice dams.
 Ice dams can block drainage to the point that moisture can seep into the home through the roof and skylight.

 Another factor to consider with skylight leaks is the humidity level in the highest floor of your home.
-Too much humidity in the air, which can come from the laundry room or bathroom, can cause condensation on skylight glass while leading to leaks or even cracks around the frame.
+Too much humidity in the air, which can come from the laundry room or bathroom.
+This can cause condensation on skylight glass while leading to leaks or even cracks around the frame.
 Ask your roofing contractor to suggest an appropriate ventilation system or dehumidifier for your home to prevent condensation.

 If you hire an inexperienced roofing who is not familiar with skylight installation, then you can be in trouble down the road.
 If the skylight was installed on an older roof as a retrofit, and especially if the installer did not install the skylight properly, leaks at the skylight are likely.
 Always ask the roofer about their experience with skylights.

 Skylight leaks can be very difficult to repair, and we don’t recommend you do it yourself.
 If done poorly it can lead to significant interior and exterior damage.
 Instead, call for the advice of a professional.
 It will be cheaper in the long run and will prevent you from a lot of headaches.

 If you notice leaks around your skylight, contact Cambie Roofing, a family owned & operated local roofing contractor with decades of experience in residential and commercial roofing.
 We’ll evaluate your skylight and surrounding shingles and recommend repairs that will fit your budget and remedy your water problems.